Mikihero/BetterCoinflips/README.md

  4. The Alpha Warhead will be enabled or disabled depending on it's current state.
  5. Lights all across the map will be turned off for 10 seconds.
  6. A live grenade will appear on their head.
- 7. They will get an empty Particle Disruptor.
- 8. A live flash grenade will spawn on their head.
+ 7. A live flash grenade will spawn on their head.
- 9. They will be teleported to an SCP if there are any alive, otherwise they'll lose 15 hp.
+ 8. They will be teleported to an SCP if there are any alive, otherwise they'll lose 15 hp.
- 10. They will lose all but 1 hp.
+ 9. They will lose all but 1 hp.
- 11. Thye will receive a primed SCP-244.
+ 10. Thye will receive a primed SCP-244.
- 12. They receive an SCP-173 tantrum.
+ 11. They receive an SCP-173 tantrum.
- 13. A fake CASSIE is sent saying that SCP-173 was killed by a Tesla gate.
+ 12. A fake CASSIE is sent saying that SCP-173 was killed by a Tesla gate.
- 14. They will be forceclassed to a random SCP.
+ 13. They will be forceclassed to a random SCP.
- 15. Their inventory will be reset.
+ 14. Their inventory will be reset.
- 16. Their role will be changed to the opposite one (class d - scientist, mtf - ci etc.)
+ 15. Their role will be changed to the opposite one (class d - scientist, mtf - ci etc.)
- 17. An instantly exploding grenade will spawn on their head.
+ 16. An instantly exploding grenade will spawn on their head.
- 18. They will swap places with another player.
+ 17. They will swap places with another player.
- 19. They will be kicked.
+ 18. They will be kicked.
- 20. They will be replaced by a random spectator.
+ 19. They will be replaced by a random spectator.
- 21. They will be teleported to a random tesla.
+ 20. They will be teleported to a random tesla.
- 22. Their inventory will be swapped with another player's inventory.
+ 21. Their inventory will be swapped with another player's inventory.
- 23. They will be teleported to a random room.
+ 22. They will be teleported to a random room.
- 24. They will be handcuffed and lose their items.
+ 23. They will be handcuffed and lose their items.

 - The plugin will prevent the spawns of a specified amount of coins around the map.
 - The plugin will replace a specified amount of the chosen item (by default SCP-500) with a coin in the SCP pedestals.